 The assumption that salesperson interactions are critical to driving sales can also derail a firm’s efforts to accurately gauge an advisor’s sales readiness and buying intent, especially with traditional lead scoring where the firm decides how many points to assign to various sales and marketing interactions.

-In fact, our latest advisor research shows that half of advisors use at least one product from a firm they’ve had no salesperson interaction with in the past two to three years, while nearly one-third use products from three or more firms without salesperson interaction in that time frame.
+In fact, our latest advisor research shows that half of the advisors use at least one product from a firm they’ve had no salesperson interaction with in the past two to three years, while nearly one-third use products from three or more firms without salesperson interaction in that time frame.
 And we’re not talking token allocations—on average, 20.4% of the advisor’s book of business is going into these salesperson-free purchases.

 Evolving to customer opportunity scoring will help in this regard because machine learning can mine a wealth of data to identify the touchpoints that are most important in the journeys your best customers in each segment actually take before a purchase—and create a profile to score the advisor against.
 Advisors in segments where salesperson meetings are proven to be more important are scored differently than advisors in segments where they are not.